-S Corporation Built-In Gains Tax: An S corporation generally is not subject to tax; instead, it passes through its income or loss items to its shareholders, who are taxed on their pro rata shares of the S corporation's income.
-However, if a business that was formed as a C corporation elects to become an S corporation, the S corporation is taxed at the highest corporate rate on all unrealized gains that were built in at the time of the election if the gains are recognized during a special holding period which is generally 10 years.
-Although the special holding period was significantly shorter in recent years, it is uncertain whether legislation will be passed to shorten the special holding period for 2014 or subsequent years and, if passed, whether that legislation would have retroactive application.
+S Corporation Built-In Gains Tax: An S corporation generally is not subject to tax; instead, it passes its income or loss items through to its shareholders, who are taxed on their pro rata shares of the S corporation's income.
+However, if a business that was formed as a C corporation elects to become an S corporation, the S corporation is taxed at the highest corporate rate on all unrealized gains that were built in at the time of the election if the gains are recognized during a special holding period, which is generally 10 years.
+Although the special holding period was significantly shorter in recent years, it is uncertain whether legislation will be passed to shorten the special holding period for 2015 or subsequent years and, if passed, whether that legislation would have retroactive application.

-Exclusion of Gain Attributable to Certain Small Business Stock: Qualified small business stock sales taking place in 2014 could be subject to a few different gain exclusion incentives.
+Exclusion of Gain Attributable to Certain Small Business Stock: Qualified small business stock sales taking place in 2015 could be subject to a few different gain exclusion incentives.
 An individual ordinarily may exclude a certain percentage of the gain from qualified small business stock that is held for more than five years (subject to a cap).
 "Qualified small business stock" is stock of a corporation the assets of which do not exceed \$50 million when the stock is issued.
 The key to this provision is when the stock was acquired, not when it is sold.
 A 50% exclusion of gain applies for stock acquired after August 10, 1993, and before February 18, 2009; a 75% exclusion applies for stock acquired after February 17, 2009, and before September 28, 2010; a 100% exclusion applies for stock acquired after September 27, 2010, and before January 1, 2014.
-Therefore, if you plan to sell in 2014 and have owned the qualified small business stock for more than five years, your benefit can vary greatly.
-For example, if you acquired the stock on January 1, 2009, and sold on or after January 2, 2014, you receive a 50% gain exclusion.
-If you bought the stock after February 17, 2009, but before December 31, 2009, your 5-year holding period may or may not have been satisfied if sold in 2014.
-If it has, then a 75% exclusion will apply.
-No sales in 2014 can qualify for a 100% exclusion as the acquisition date must have been after September 27, 2010, and the 5-year holding period will not be satisfied until September 27, 2015.
+Therefore, if you plan to sell in 2015 and have owned the qualified small business stock for more than five years, your benefit can vary greatly.
+For example, if you acquired the stock on January 1, 2010, and sold on or after January 2, 2015, you receive a 75% gain exclusion.
+If you bought the stock after September 27, 2010, but before December 31, 2010, your 5-year holding period may or may not have been satisfied if sold in 2015.
+If it has, then a 100% exclusion will apply.

 Qualified Dividends: Qualified dividends are subject to rates similar to the capital gains rates.
-Qualified dividend income is subject to a 15% rate for taxpayers below the recently reinstated 39.6% tax bracket.
+Qualified dividend income is subject to a 15% rate for taxpayers below the 39.6% tax bracket.
 For taxpayers in the 39.6% bracket, the capital gains rate is 20%.
 Note that qualified dividends may be subject to an additional 3.8% net investment income tax.
 Qualified dividends are typically dividends from domestic and certain foreign corporations.
-So if you have any control over the receipt of dividends, and you are not in the highest bracket for 2014, the dividends should be accelerated into 2014 in order to take advantage of the 15% rate.
+So, if you have any control over the receipt of dividends, and you are not in the highest bracket for 2015, the dividends should be accelerated into 2015 in order to take advantage of the 15% rate.